Smrutthi/M3_Project/0_Abstract/README.md

 # Abstract
-Driving securely requires a high level of visibility.
+A substantial rate of vision is essential while driving safe.
 Rain, snow, mud, pollen, frost, and other pollutants are swept away by wiper blades in cars.
-Windshield wipers enhance visibility, efficiency, and reliability.
+Wiper blades on the windscreen optimize clarity, effectiveness, and dependability.
+If debris remains on the windscreen for an extended duration of time, it is challenging to clean them.
+When these dirt are not cleaned, this will obstruct the driver's vision and increase the danger of a car accident.
+Rain-sensing wipers are indeed a comparatively new innovation in wiper technology.
+A rain sensor is used in many windshield systems nowadays calculate the speed during which droplets fall on the windscreen.
+Rain-sensing wipers become quite appealing as they attempt to reduce the amount of time the driver has take his or her hands off the wheel.
+In this project, the wiper blades' speed is varied in accordance with the rate of rainfall.
+# Objective
+* To detach dust, mud, rain drops, snow and other debris from the windshield
+* To assure a perfect view for driving safety